A four day, four night tour of the Murchison with a visit to Mount Augustus, the world’s largest monocline, as the highlight.

 The Mount Gould Police Station was built in June 1888 to replace the Beringarra Police Station.

-On the way to Landor we crossed the Gascoyne River, Western Australia’s longest at 805 km.
-It was named by explorer Captain George Grey in 1839 when explored its mouth, some 450 kilometres down river from where we were.
+On the way to Landor we crossed the Gascoyne River, Western Australia’s longest at 834 km.
+It was named by explorer Captain George Grey in 1839 when he explored its mouth, some 450 kilometres down river from where we were.

 In his journal Grey’s wrote: ‘the river which I named the Gascoyne, in compliment to my friend, Captain Gascoyne.‘ Grey was an army officer so, in the absence of any description of Gascoyne as a naval officer, it seems likely that Captain Gascoyne was a fellow army officer.

-At the location where the road crosses the Gascoyne it it several hundred metres wide and has numerous side channels apart from the main river – typical of braided streams in outback Australia.
+At the location where the road crosses the Gascoyne it is several hundred metres wide and has numerous side channels apart from the main river – typical of braided streams in outback Australia.

 Continuing north, we passed Landor where the annual bush race meeting was in progress.
 From small beginnings in 1921 when a race was held to determine which stockman had the fastest horse it has grown to a large bush event that attracts hundreds of people from all over the country.